Fancy-Block/EATD-Corpus/README.md

 ## EATD-Corpus
 The EATD-Corpus is a dataset consist of audio and text files of 162 volunteers who received counseling.

+### How to download
+If the .zip file in this repository cannot be successfully downloaded, try https://pan.baidu.com/s/1hXPcjPcqV8ltEi255AjLdQ with extraction code 2022.

 ### How to use